Aruvili/CloudCSS/README.md

 ## Credits

-cloudCSS is a community revival of **[Windi CSS](https://github.com/windicss/windicss)**, which was sunset in 2023.
+CloudCSS is a community revival of **[Windi CSS](https://github.com/windicss/windicss)**, which was sunset in 2023.
 Full credit goes to [@voorjaar](https://github.com/voorjaar) and the original WindiCSS team — their groundbreaking work on on-demand utility generation is the foundation this project stands on.

 ---